adjtomo/seisflows/docs/getting_started_chinook.rst

 ````````````````````````````````````

 Each choice of base module (i.e., workflow system, solver, preprocess, optimize)
 comes with it's own distinct set of parameters.
-SeisFlows therefore must
+SeisFlows therefore
-dynamically generate a parameter file based on User choices for the base
+dynamically generates a parameter file based on User choices for the base
-modules.
-It does this by reading and writing the appropriate source code
+modules and the appropriate source code doc strings.
-doc strings.

 We can configure our parameter file with:

 .. code:: bash